 Get Your Guide – Get Your Guide helps you to find top-rated activities and day tours in worldwide destinations including Lake Como.
 Choose from a sightseeing tour, an easy mountain trek with funicular and boat ride or a day trip to Lake Como and Bellagio from Milan.
-It’s really simple to use.
+Some of the tours require a minimum of 2 people but there are plenty to book as a solo and it's really simple to use.
 Just check the reviews, price and availability then book online.
 Read my review here or click the link below for all tours.

 Viator – Viator is similar to Get Your Guide.
 They are an American company and a tour platform with more than 345,000 tours and worldwide activities including Lake Como attractions.
 Choose from wine tasting at the winery on Como Lake, a cooking lesson in Bellagio or a Subacco and Lake Como boat tour.
 There are several to choose from.
 Read my Viator review or click the link for all their tours.